jimmi0623/ticketing-platform/README.md

 - **General Support**: Jimmironno@gmail.com

 ### 🚫 Contributing:
-This is proprietary software. **No external contributions are accepted.**
+This is proprietary software.
-All development is handled internally by authorized james rono.
+For Collaboration or contribution reach out to me james rono.

 ---